JozefRivest/vincentverse/README.md

 # vincentverse

-You are also a fan on [Vincent Arel-Bundock's](https://github.com/vincentarelbundock) packages?
-You would like to attached them easily everytime you start a new session?
+Are you also a fan of [Vincent Arel-Bundock's](https://github.com/vincentarelbundock) packages?
+Would you like to load them easily every time you start a new session?
 The `vincentverse` is all you need!
-Similarly to the great `tidyverse`, you can now have all the packages from VAB at once!
+Just like the great `tidyverse`, you can now load all of VAB’s packages at once.

-The package has been made for fun, so it is not officially avaible through CRAN.
+This package was created for fun, replicating the structure of the `tidyverse`.
-Yet, you can easily use this function with the following code:
+For that reason, it won't be available on CRAN.
+However, you can easily use it with the following code:

 ```r
 # install from github